sevaho/OS_DEV/BuildingAnOS.md

 A GDT entry is **8 bytes** long, the laast 16 bits are for the length limit for example 1024 bytes.
 The first, fourth, fifth and sixth are for the pointer.
 The third byte is for access rights and the second is divided into two halfbytes, one for the length limit and one for the flags.

-So this is pure chaos and you will to fill the GDT manually.
+So this is pure chaos and you will need to fill the GDT manually.

 ```